MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 Strict Serializability (in simplified terms) means that you can assign a total order to all transactions in the system, and that the total order is constrained by the real time occurrences of those transactions.
 In other words, if transaction A finishes in real time before transaction B starts in real time, then transaction A MUST be ordered before transaction B in the total order.
-Concurrent transaction can be ordered arbitrarily.
+Concurrent transactions can be ordered arbitrarily.
 For a more in depth discussion please read [https://jepsen.io/consistency/models/strict-serializable](https://jepsen.io/consistency/models/strict-serializable) and chapters 7 and 9 of [Designing Data-Intensive Applications](https://dataintensive.net/).